 In This Article

-Plenty of stories in the popular media link thyroid medicine levothyroxine (popular names include Synthroid, Levothroid, Levoxyl, Levo-T and Unithroid) to increased osteoporosis and hip fracture risk.
+Plenty of stories in the popular media link Thyroid medication and osteoporosis levothyroxine (popular names include Synthroid, Levothroid, Levoxyl, Levo-T and Unithroid) to increased osteoporosis and hip fracture risk.
 Is there any truth in this?
 Should you be taking calcium supplements?

 Let’s get the basics out of the way first.